 Outdoor Research Ascendant Hoody - Women's

-The Outdoor Research Ascendant Hoody is a seriously impressive hybrid jacket.
-When we first laid eyes on it, we thought it would fall short across the board, but we ended up surprised at every turn.
+The Outdoor Research Ascendant Hoody is a fun and impressive hybrid jacket.
+We reviewed it as a softshell and as an insulated jacket.
+When we first laid eyes on it, we thought it would fall short, but we were happily proven wrong.
 It functioned well as a softshell in all aspects except durability, and also provided the warmth and coziness of a thin down puffy.
 Every time we pulled it on in the cold, we felt an instant layer of warmth surround us without having to generate that heat for ourselves as you do with most softshells.
 We worried that the fuzzy interior would impede breathability, but it didn't — the Ascendant breathed and moved amazingly well, from icy glaciers to super windy crags.
-It also repelled water impressively, though the lack of zippers on the pockets does mean that water and snow can collect in there.
-Our only issue with this model was its lack of durability when up against sharp or rough surfaces.
-The outer material is thin and easily damaged, so while this is a fantastic layer for cold hikes and belaying, you probably won't want to wear it climbing.

 Read review: Outdoor Research Ascendant Hoody - Women's